apalache-mc/apalache/docs/src/apalache/installation/docker.md

 configuration of the tool considerably.
 Unless you have a pressing need to use the docker image, we recommend using one of our [prebuilt releases](./jvm.md).

-[Docker](https://www.docker.com/) lets you to run the Apalache tool from inside an isolated container.
-The only dependency required to run Apalache is the a suitable JVM, and the container supplies this.
+[Docker](https://www.docker.com/) lets you run the Apalache tool from inside an isolated container.
+The only dependency required to run Apalache is a suitable JVM, and the container supplies this.
 However, you must already have [docker installed](https://docs.docker.com/get-docker/).